-Seger, a Republican, was the representative for New Jersey's 8th congressional district from 1933 to 1940.
+Seger was the representative for New Jersey’s 8th congressional district and was a Republican.
+He served from 1933 to 1940.

 From Dec 1923 to Aug 1940, Seger missed 165 of 1,305 roll call votes, which is 12.6%.
 This is worse than the median of 7.6% among the lifetime records of representatives serving in Aug 1940.
 The chart below reports missed votes over time.